InternLM/lmdeploy/docs/en/llm/proxy_server.md

 ```

 After startup is successful, the URL of the proxy service will also be printed by the script.
 Access this URL in your browser to open the Swagger UI.
+Subsequently, users can add it directly to the proxy service when starting the `api_server` service by using the `--proxy-url` command.
+For example:
+`lmdeploy serve api_server InternLM/internlm2-chat-1_8b --proxy-url http://0.0.0.0:10086`。

 ## API